aravindet/ground-track/README.md

 To run the client in development mode, `npm start` and access it at `localhost:3000`.
 If you aren't developing the client, you may also build the client using `npm run build` and the proxy server will serve it.

-To update satellite data, copy http://www.celestrak.com/NORAD/elements/amateur.txt to `scripts/` and run `node scripts/convert.js`
+To update satellite data, copy http://www.celestrak.com/NORAD/elements/amateur.txt to `scripts/` and run `node scripts/convert.js`.

+Use the [antenna rotation simulator](https://github.com/rolandturner/ground-simulator) to test.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).